 The Midwest Scroll Saw & Woodworking Trade Show features vendors, door prizes, classes, demonstrations in the Scroll Saw Corral, a display area to showcase your achievements, a contest, and a Friday evening dinner.

 The show is dedicated to Dirk Boelman.
 Anyone who has been involved with scroll sawing knows of Dirk’s passion and dedication to the art of scroll sawing.
 He was a talented and prolific pattern designer, caring and enthusiastic teacher, and a strong advocate for the positive effects of the hobby on the lives of all involved in it.
-He was the driving force behind the Midwest Show for many years as well as being a major contributor to making the hobby of scroll sawing a popular and thriving pastime.
+He was a driving force behind the Midwest Show for many years as well as being a major contributor to making the hobby of scroll sawing a popular and thriving pastime.
 His infectious enthusiasm and encouragement gave him the ability to bring out the best in everyone he met.

 We will provide updates as they become available.
 We are looking forward to seeing you all at the show.

 Each paid entry into the Midwest Scroll Saw & Woodworking Trade Show will include a ticket for all door prize drawings held throughout the 2-day show.
 These tickets will also enter you into the Grand Prize drawings.
 You must be present to win prizes.
 Friday’s Grand Prize Drawing will take place at approximately 4:30 pm and Saturday’s Grand Prize Drawing will take place at approximately 3:30 pm.